-New pet owners often wonder how long a Cavalier can be left alone.
+New pet owners often wonder how long a Cavalier King Charles Spaniel can be left alone.
 Though Cavalier King Charles Spaniels have a reputation as a breed that suffers from separation anxiety, following a few simple principles can help your puppy learn to tolerate being alone without distress or bad behavior.

 Crate training is essential in helping your puppy become accustomed to being left alone.
 Your dog’s crate is his “home” – a place where he can relax without stress.
 Place your pup in his kennel and leave the room.
 New puppies will whine and become anxious at first, so be prepared to return before they become overly distressed.
 Gradually, however, you’ll be able to extend the period how long your Cavalier can be left alone.
 The process of socializing your new dog will take time, but pays big dividends in raising a happy, well-adjusted companion.

 The Cavalier Temperament

 Cavalier Spaniels are very loving and friendly dogs, making them excellent pets for individuals and families.
 They are generally happy with in the company of people as well as other animals.
 However, any pet can suffer from separation anxiety if left alone before they’ve learned to feel secure in their new environment.

 Crate training is the easiest way to help your new puppy feel at home.
 Dogs are by nature “den animals” and appreciate having a designated place where they feel secure.
 Many dog breeders will send you home with a scrap of blanket or towel that smells like the puppy’s mother and litter mates.
 Placing it in your pet’s crate calms your new puppy with smells of home.

 Establishing a regular routine for feeding, exercise and play, potty time, and sleep is critical for a new puppy.
 The more consistent you are with your puppy’s activities, the sooner your new pet learns what to expect.
 When your Cavalier gets used to his new routine, anxiety begins to disappear.